dancout/openai_tool_flow/docs/round_7/REQUESTED_UPDATES.md

 - Do not remove existing TODOs unless you are directly addressing them.

 ### REQUESTS
-- [ ] Refactor the `AuditFunction` base class to support generics, allowing it to be defined as `AuditFunction<T extends ToolResult>`.
+- [ ] Refactor the `AuditFunction` base class to support generics, allowing it to be defined as `AuditFunction<T extends ToolOutput>`.
-    - The run method should accept a parameter of type T, so that specialized audit functions (e.g., ColorQualityAuditFunction) can safely access properties specific to their result type (e.g., colors on ColorsToolResult).
+    - The `run` method should accept a parameter of type `ToolResult<T>`, so that specialized audit functions (e.g., `ColorQualityAuditFunction`) can safely access properties specific to their output type (e.g., `result.output.colors` on `ToolResult<ColorsToolOutput>`).
+    - Update `ToolResult` to be generic as `ToolResult<T extends ToolOutput>`, ensuring the output is strongly typed and accessible.
-    - Update all audit function implementations to specify their expected ToolResult subtype.
+    - Update all audit function implementations to specify their expected `ToolOutput` subtype.
     - Ensure the interface remains consistent and discoverable for all audit functions, while providing type safety and flexibility for specialized logic.